|Guide||♦||292 Triplogs||1 Topic|

 Despite the name, there are almost no bursera trees along this trail; plenty of creosote and palo verdes though.
 Looking down to your right, you will see the Gila Trail paralleling Bursera; further to your right are the Lost Ranch Ruins and several popular social trails.
 All of these trails offer loop options depending on how far you want to hike.

 After a little over a mile, you will reach the high point of the trail on this ridge, and the trail will curve sharply to the left to stay on Bursera.
 You will see a clearly defined social trail turning to the right; taking this social trail to the right will drop you steeply down to Gila Trail at a saddle below.
-Staying on Bursera though, the trail stays high for a short distance, then starts to descend down the north side of the ridge, gradually at first, then a little more steeply.
-The footing on this descent is surprisingly not great in places--loose sand and gravel on top of bare rock.
-Once past the steep part of the descent, the trail levels off and continues west, now in the bottom of the valley.
+Staying on Bursera though, the trail stays high for a short distance, then starts to descend the north side of the ridge, gradually at first, then a little more steeply.
+The footing on this descent is surprisingly not excellent in places--loose sand and gravel on top of bare rock.
+Once past the steep part of the descent, the trail levels off and continues west, now in the valley's bottom.
 Wildflowers are usually plentiful in this section during spring.

 After crossing a large dry wash, the trail curves to the north, crossing paths with Gila Trail.
 Staying on Bursera, you start to climb up several switchbacks over the next quarter-mile to reach National Trail.
-Once at National, you can turn around and retrace your steps back to the trailhead, or you can use National (most options are to head east) to make a large loop hike.
+Once at National, you can turn around and retrace your steps back to the trailhead or use National (most options are to head east) to make a large loop hike.

 • Bursera - Lost Mine Loop 7.5 mi / 2k